Sauk Valley Community College provides a comprehensive program of student services.

 - Be able to appeal the decision, if necessary;

-- Not be permitted to withdraw from the College with a clear record until such charges have been resolved.
+- Not be permitted to withdraw from the College and/or class(es) until such charges have been resolved.

 Students wishing to discuss the alleged violation before the hearing occurs should contact the Dean of Student Services.